Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/README.md

    `/bin/bash Scripts/git_remotes.sh`
    Script takes the parameter defining which version of Swift will be used as the basis of the changes to the compiler.

-5. Build the Swift compiler in the Xcode-friendly way
+5. Build the Swift compiler in the Xcode-friendly way.
-   `swift/utils/build-script --xcode --release-debuginfo --debug-swift`
+   `swift/utils/build-script --clean --xcode --release-debuginfo --debug-swift`

 6. (optional) Build the Swift compiler in the version allowing for the fast incremental compilation with ninja
    `swift/utils/build-script --release-debuginfo`